About Us - About the Teams

 Tom is the team's webmaster.
 In this capacity he's responsible for all aspects of website design and maintenance.

-In April 1989, the Corporation of the City of Ottawa designated Somerset Street West between Rochester Street and Bay Street as an improvement area called the Somerset Heights Business Improvement Area.
-In 2005, the City approved that the name be changed to the Somerset Street Chinatown Business Improvement Area (BIA).
-We are very grateful to Ottawa's Chinatown BIA for their continuing support.
+The City of Ottawa has designated Somerset Street West between Rochester Street and Preston Street as an improvement area called the Somerset Street Chinatown Business Improvement Area (BIA).

-As part of their desire to give back to the community, Katherine and Jon, along with their brewmaster partnered with Chinatown's Showboat to create a unique brew.
+As part of their desire to give back to the community, Katherine and John, alongtheir brewmaster, partnered with Chinatown's Showboat to create a unique brew.
 This Single Malt, Single Hop "SMaSH" beer was christened "Paddle Smash" and the taps opened in May of 2015.
 Proceeds from the sale of this ale go to the Ottawa Dragon Boat Foundation charities.

 We are grateful to Covered Bridge Brewery for their enthusiasm to work with us to find ways to give back to the community.